nachocaru/xaprb.com/content/blog/2008-04-16-mysql-conference-and-expo-2008-day-one.md

 ### BoF Sessions

 I dropped in on a few BoF sessions, including the Sphinx one and the PBXT/Blob Streaming one.
 (Keep an eye on the PrimeBase folks -- they are up to great things.)
 Ronald Bradford protected me from those who wanted to get me drunk.
-Hint: it's really easy&#8230; I have to say, though, Monty's black vodka was amazing.
+Hint: it's really easy...
+I have to say, though, Monty's black vodka was amazing.

 Speaking of Blob Streaming, Paul McCullagh and I were talking earlier in the day about the project's name, MyBS.
 This has been smirked about a few times.
 I think it's a great name, because after all my initials are BS (I usually insert one of my four middle names in to alleviate this problem, but I digress).
 The conversation went like this: